florian-glombik/workplace-reservation/README.md

 If you are using GoLand the prettier configuration will look like this: ![goLandPrettierConfiguration.png](goLandPrettierConfiguration.png)
 You will need to install the [prettier plugin](https://plugins.jetbrains.com/plugin/10456-prettier) and restart the GoLand before this selection appears.

+### Server
+Once you have started the server you can find a visual representation of the [Swagger API](http://localhost:8080/swagger/index.html).